geraintpalmer/SAS-R/Marking/ClassTest/classtest2013-2014.md

 ## Submission instructions

-Do both of the following (if in any doubt ask an invigilator):
+Do **both** of the following (if in any doubt ask an invigilator):

 - Save your 3 files to the directory xyz.
 You will not be able to see your file when it is saved there but be sure to save it there (perhaps do this twice).
-- Email your file in an attachment to me: knightva@cf.ac.uk
+- Email your file in an attachment to me: knightva@cf.ac.uk. **Use the following as a subject for the email:** MA1003-classtest-yourstudentnumber.
+For example: 'MAT1003-classtest-c123456789'.